 It described them, in fairly clinical language, for approximately fourteen pages.

-The Bellinghams are scheduled to return to wine country next Saturday.
+The couple are scheduled to return to wine country next Saturday.
 They have already made reservations.
 The first stop is the boutique winery near Boonville.
 The flight is the six-pour.
 The charcuterie board is the regular.
 The drive afterward will be approximately seventy-two miles, on two-lane country roads, through a region where the speed limit is, in most places, thirty-five.

 Other people, sources confirmed, have done it once or twice, with their children in the car, on their way home from a soccer tournament, doing the speed limit, hoping nothing comes around the next curve too fast.

-Atlas Bellingham, age 4, will be at home with the nanny.
+The couple’s daughter, age 4, will be at home with the nanny.

 She will not, this Saturday, be in the car.